thephpleague/uri-src/docs/interfaces/7.0/encoder.md

 URI component encoder and decoder
 =======

-In order to safely encode and/or decode a URI component, we need a tool to correctly perform the conversion.
+To safely encode and/or decode a URI component, we need a tool to correctly perform the conversion.
-To do so the package provides an enhanced OOP wrapper around PHP's `rawurlencode` and `rawurldecode` functions using the `League\Uri\Encoder` helper class.
+To do so, the package provides an enhanced OOP wrapper around PHP's `rawurlencode` and `rawurldecode` functions using the `League\Uri\Encoder` helper class.

-The class provides encoding mechanism for the following URI components:
+The class provides an encoding mechanism for the following URI components:

 ```php
 <?php